Harland & Wolff: Overview

-As of 2011, the expanding offshore wind power industry had been the prime focus, and 75% of the company's work was based on offshore renewable energy.

-Early history
+In 2022, the company was awarded a major naval contract as part of Team Resolute (alongside Navantia UK and BMT), to deliver the Royal Fleet Auxiliary's three new Fleet Solid Support vessels.
+Harland and Wolff's official history, Shipbuilders to the World, was published in 1986.

+History

+19th century

-Harland & Wolff was formed in 1861 by Edward James Harland (1831–95) and Hamburg-born Gustav Wilhelm Wolff (1834–1913) who came to the UK aged 14.
+Harland & Wolff was formed in 1861 by Edward Harland (1831–1895) and Hamburg-born Gustav Wilhelm Wolff (1834–1913) who had moved to England aged 15, and then to Ireland in 1857.
 In 1858 Harland, then general manager, bought the small shipyard on Queen's Island from his employer Robert Hickson.

 After buying Hickson's shipyard, Harland made his assistant Wolff a partner in the company.
 Wolff was the nephew of Gustav Schwabe, Hamburg, who was heavily invested in the Bibby Line, and the first three ships that the newly incorporated shipyard built were for that line.
 Harland made a success of the business through several innovations, notably replacing the wooden upper decks with iron ones which increased the strength of the ships; and giving the hulls a flatter bottom and squarer cross section, which increased their capacity.
 Walter Henry Wilson became a partner of the company in 1874.

 When Harland died in 1895, William James Pirrie became the chairman of the company and remained so until his death in 1924.

+1900s to 1940s

-Thomas Andrews became the general manager and head of the draughting department in 1907.
+Thomas Andrews, nephew of the then-chairman William Pirrie, became the general manager and head of the draughting department in 1907.
 It was in this period that the company built Olympic and the two other ships in her class, Titanic and Britannic, between 1909 and 1914.
 It commissioned Sir William Arrol & Co. to construct a massive twin slipway and gantry structure for the project.

 In 1912, due primarily to increasing political instability in Ireland, the company acquired another shipyard at Govan in Glasgow, Scotland.
-It bought the former London & Glasgow Engineering & Iron Shipbuilding Co's Middleton and Govan New shipyards in Govan and Mackie & Thomson's Govan Old Yard, which had been owned by William Beardmore and Company.
+It bought the former London & Glasgow Engineering & Iron Shipbuilding Co's Middleton and Govan New shipyards in Govan and Mackie & Thomson's Govan Old Yard, which had been owned by William Beardmore & Company.
 The three neighbouring yards were amalgamated and redeveloped to provide a total of seven building berths, a fitting-out basin and extensive workshops.
 Harland & Wolff specialised in building tankers and cargo ships at Govan.
-The nearby shipyard of A. & J. Inglis was also purchased by Harland & Wolff in 1919, along with a stake in the company's primary steel supplier, David Colville & Sons.
+The nearby shipyard of A. & J. Inglis, on the north bank of the Clyde and the east bank of the Kelvin, was also purchased by Harland & Wolff in 1919, along with the Meadowside shipyard of D. and W. Henderson and Company, on the north bank of the Clyde but on the west bank of the Kelvin.
+The company also bought a stake in the company's primary steel supplier, David Colville & Sons.
 Harland & Wolff also established shipyards at Bootle in Liverpool, North Woolwich in London and Southampton.
 However, these shipyards were all eventually closed, beginning in the early 1960s when the company opted to consolidate its operations in Belfast.